tbhou/sigma/README.md

 ### Multi-Token Attention

-[MultiToken Attention](https://arxiv.org/pdf/2504.00927) adds convolutions when computing attention scores.
+[Multi-Token Attention](https://arxiv.org/pdf/2504.00927) adds convolutions when computing attention scores.
 Convolutions are applied on queries, keys, and heads.
 I use group convolution to implement qk pre-softmax and post-softmax convolutions, which are independent for different heads.
 I use a linear layer to implement head mixing convolution, conducted in each group of heads.

+**Consideration**

-Since convolution is local, the multi tokens are grouped in a vicinity.
+Since convolution is local, the multi tokens are only grouped in a vicinity.
+And convolutions are computed on tokens flattened from 3D.

 ## MoE